Morning, Jun 11th, Wed, Nashville TN USA

 - Localization and open-set identification of UAVs

-- Scene understanding for anti-UAVs
+- Scene understanding for anti-UAV

 - Small/tiny object detection and tracking techniques